Back to Blog

 Common problems and solutions

-Your options are limited in this situation.
-Some people ask friends or acquaintances to let them register at their address temporarily, though this creates complications for both parties and is technically only legal if you actually live there.
-Others focus intensively on finding permanent housing as quickly as possible.
-For advice on that process, see our guide on how to find an apartment in Germany as a foreigner.
+The most common problem for newcomers is simply not having an apartment yet.
+You cannot complete the Anmeldung without a permanent address, and hotels, Airbnbs, and short-term rentals generally do not provide a Wohnungsgeberbestätigung because they are not considered permanent residences.
+Your options are limited here: some people ask friends to let them register at their address temporarily (which creates complications for both parties and is only technically legal if you actually live there), and most people just focus intensively on finding permanent housing as fast as possible.
+For that process, see our guide on how to find an apartment in Germany as a foreigner.

 If you cannot get SCHUFA without the Anmeldung